 5. Remove Your Credit and Debit Cards

 Many people have credit or debit cards connected to Apple Pay or Android Pay.
-Though your Apple Pay is hard to hack, because you need a fingerprint to use it, you’ll still feel better removing this information.
+Though your Apple Pay is hard to hack, because you need a fingerprint/FaceID to use it, you’ll still feel better removing this information.
 Even if your phone is password protected, you don’t want the thief to have any access to your money.

 Borrow someone else’s phone or get on your computer as soon as possible to disconnect all your credit cards and accounts from your smartphone payment app.
 You’ll just have to get on iCloud or Android Pay to remove the cards.